cs480x-22c/cs480x-22c.github.io/syl.md

 Late Policy
 ---

-You will be allowed a one time one day late turn-in without penalty, assuming you have a legitimate reason as discussed with the professor.
-All other late assignments will be penalized by subtracting 30% of the total achievable points, but only if turned in within the first 24 hours after the due date.
-Between 24 to 48 hours late will result in a reduction of 70% of the total achievable points.
-Late point reductions cannot be made up by later improvements of the assignment.
-Certain deliverables may not allow for any late days, such as project deliverables and presentations.
+We provide three one day late turn-ins without penalty, please just discuss with the professor as soon as you feel you will not make a deadline.

+Here's some rationale behind the policy:
-I would like you to be aware of the rationale behind late policies.
-For one, a late policy is a measure to ensure you stay on track and do not run into the problem of "snowballing" with your other responsibilities.
+A late policy is a measure to ensure you stay on track and do not run into the problem of "snowballing" with your other responsibilities.

 At a higher level, late assignments place extra burden on both staff and your fellow classmates.
-Staff typically allocate time to grade assignments shortly after the due date.
-Late assignments break this and require staff to allocate extra sessions at the expense of their other responsibilities.
-This, in turn, places a burden on the entire class as grading must be complete before handing grades and critical feedback back to students.
+Staff typically allocate time to grade assignments after the due date.

+Late assignments require staff to allocate extra sessions at the expense of their other responsibilities.
+This, in turn, can place a burden on the entire class as grading must be complete before handing grades and critical feedback back to students.

-For these reasons, please be considerate and turn your projects in on time.
+For these reasons, please be make an effort to turn your projects in on time.
 If something comes up, reach out early rather than later.
+We can help, I promise!

 Useful Resources
 ---